Lannock Mill, Weston

-Lannock Mill is a Grade II listed tower mill at Weston, Hertfordshire, England which is derelict.
+Lannock Mill, also known as Weston Windmill, is a Grade II listed tower mill at Weston, Hertfordshire, England.
+The mill is no longer operational, and has had its cap, sails and machinery removed.

 History

 Lannock Mill was built in 1860.
 A windmill had previously been shown on Warburton's map dated 1720 and Thomas Kitchin's map dated 1749.
 The mill was built by Richard Christy, who worked it until his son Richard took over in 1868.
 In 1882, Richard Christy Jr emigrated to America and the mill was taken over by Thomas Sanderson.
 He installed a steam engine as auxiliary power.
 The mill was badly damaged in a storm in the late 1880s.
 Repairs including new sails and cap were carried out by Course's, the Biggleswade millwrights.
 The steam engine was eventually replaced by a gas engine.
 The mill was working by wind into the early 1920s and by engine until 1929.
-The mill was stripped of machinery over the years, leaving the empty tower standing today.
+The mill was stripped of machinery over the years, leaving the tower standing today.